FEATURED:

 First Year Photography and Imaging Majors

-Students need to bring their own camera equipment.
-Specific recommendations are provided.
+Students will need to bring their own camera equipment.
+Specific recommendations will be available on the website in Summer 2024.

 Health Insurance